 CBD sprays are usually taken topically and often similarly to tinctures, with many instructing for the sprays to sit under the tongue to boost bioavailability.

 An increasingly popular method of ingesting CBD these days is with a vaporizer.
-CBD oil is available in a disposable cartridge that’s attached to a vaporizer battery.
+CBD oil is available in a disposable vape pen cartridge that’s attached to a vaporizer battery.
 The battery heats the oil to release the CBD into a vapor which the user inhales.
 Considering the popularity of e-cigarettes, it’s no surprise that the number of people vaporizing CBD oil has grown as well.
+There are several companies capitalizing on this trend such as Happy Buddha with their Lotus Vape Pen.

 Studies have also found smoked CBD to be highly bioavailable, avoiding the breakdown that occurs during digestion.